Student loan: United Kingdom

 Student loans in the United Kingdom are primarily provided by the state-owned Student Loans Company.
 Interest begins to accumulate on each loan payment as soon as the student receives it, but repayment is not required until the start of the next tax year after the student completes (or abandons) their education.

 Since 1998, repayments have been collected by HMRC via the tax system, and are calculated based on the borrower's current level of income.
 If the borrower's income is below a certain threshold (£15,000 per tax year for 2011/2012, £21,000 per tax year for 2012/2013), no repayments are required, though interest continues to accumulate.

 Loans are canceled if the borrower dies or becomes permanently unable to work.
 Depending on when the loan was taken out and which part of the UK the borrower is from, they may also be canceled after a certain period of time usually after 30 years, or when the borrower reaches a certain age.

 Student loans taken out between 1990 and 1998, in the introductory phase of the UK government's phasing in of student loans, were not subsequently collected through the tax system in the following years.
 The onus was (and still is) on the loan holder to prove their income falls below an annually calculated threshold set by the government if they wish to defer payment of their loan.

 A portfolio of early student loans from the 1990s was sold, by The Department for Business, Innovation and Skills in 2013.

 Erudio, a company financially backed by CarVal and Arrow Global was established to process applications for deferment and to manage accounts, following its successful purchasing bid of the loan portfolio in 2013.

 There are complaints that graduates who have fully repaid their loans are still having £300 a month taken from their accounts and cannot get this stopped.

+As of January 2025, student loan borrowers in the United Kingdom on repayment plan five will have their loan canceled after 40 years from when they are due to start making payments.